Kamario Taylor

 Kamario Antonio LaQuan Taylor (born February 2, 2007) is an American college football quarterback for the Mississippi State Bulldogs.

 Early life

-Taylor attended Noxubee County High School in Macon, Mississippi.
-As a senior, he passed for 2,400 yards with 30 touchdowns and rushed for 1,100 yards with 15 touchdowns.
+Taylor was born on February 2, 2007.
+He grew up in Macon, Mississippi and first began playing organized football for his local youth team, the Macon Broncos.
+He later attended Noxubee County High School in Macon, where he was a standout multi-sport athlete, playing Football, Baseball, Basketball, and preforming High jump for his schools Track and field team.
+As a senior in football, he passed for 2,400 yards with 30 touchdowns and rushed for 1,100 yards with 15 touchdowns.
 For his career, he passed for over 7,000 yards with 100 touchdowns and 2,000 rushing yards.
 Taylor committed to Mississippi State University to play college football.